Chapter 17:

 “What about nuclear?”

-“Even if we turned the Tomari facility on, which the Prime Minister hasn’t approved, it’s over sixty kilometers outside the city,” Kanna replied.
-“The projections indicate that the imaginarium density is going to encompass Sapporo’s ten wards but nothing beyond it.
-I’d love to ask the Egregore to include the city’s power infrastructure among their festivities, but something tells me they aren’t enlightened on how electricity grids work.”
+“Even if we turned the Tomari facility on, which the Prime Minister hasn’t approved, it’s sixty kilometers outside the city,” Kanna replied.
+“The projections indicate that the imaginarium is going to encompass Sapporo’s ten wards but nothing beyond it.
+I’d love to ask the Egregore to include the city’s power infrastructure among their festivities, but something tells me they aren’t enlightened on how electricity works."

-“Wait, this isn’t a new problem,” Reiko frowned.
-“When the Egregore held tea parties in Bern, or when we were in Frankfurt, the governments there deployed the local mages to restore critical infrastructure when their cities became temporarily disconnected.
-I know this time is more serious, but the Safety Commission has plenty of mages capable–”
+“Wait.
+This isn’t a new problem,” Reiko frowned.
+“When the Egregore held tea parties in Bern and Frankfurt, the governments there deployed the local mages to restore critical infrastructure when their cities became disconnected.
+I know this time is more serious, but the Safety Commission has plenty of mages–”

 “Yes, and I don’t intend to use any of them.”